Account Header.Menu

 • - Withdrawal symptoms: If you're attempting to quit or reduce snus usage, you may experience withdrawal symptoms such as irritability, anxiety, depression, restlessness, and difficulty concentrating.

-However, research also suggests some potential positive effects of nicotine, including improved attention and focus, reduced body weight and appetite, increased metabolic rate, and potential benefits for psychiatric illnesses and dementia-related conditions.
-Learn more about the effects in our Snus Effects guide.
+However, research also suggests some potential positive effects of nicotine, including improved attention and focus, reduced body weight and appetite, increased metabolic rate, and potential benefits for psychiatric illnesses and dementia-related conditions (which you can learn more about in our Snus Effects guide).

 While we have covered the basics of snus effects, how do snus effects change when other factors come in?
 We look at some of the most asked questions, such as how snus effects change when you eat and drink and how snus effects sports performance.

-It is known that some snus consumers eat and drink while using snus.
-However, it is more common to remove snus before eating.
-Regardless of whether you eat and drink while using snus, it is important never to swallow snus as it can cause chaos in the stomach – it's better to dispose of it like gum (back into the packaging or into the bin... please, no littering).
-Especially children and adolescents are affected by snus use – imagine how strongly nicotine affects small bodies – so please keep your products out of the reach of children.
+While some snus consumers eat and drink while using snus, it is more common to remove snus before eating.
+Regardless of whether you eat and drink while using snus, do not swallow snus.
+Instead, dispose of it like gum (back into the packaging or into the bin), and remember to keep snus products out of the reach of children.

 Snus Effects on Sports Performance

-The use of snus among professional athletes, particularly football players and ice hockey pros, has seen a significant increase, with an estimated 1 in 4 athletes using oral nicotine products.
-The question of snus use in sports remains a topic of discussion, with organizations like the FA (Football Association) warning players about the dangers of drug use while monitoring the World Anti-Doping Agency's stance.
-In its 2015 report titled "Effects of Snus Administration on Sport Performance", the WADA clearly states that nicotine is not prohibited in competition and does not provide unfair advantages in terms of performance.
-Although nicotine remains on their monitoring list in 2022, there is currently no ban against it.
+In a 2015 report titled "Effects of Snus Administration on Sport Performance", the WADA clearly states nicotine is not prohibited in competition and does not provide unfair advantages in terms of performance.
+Although nicotine remains on their monitoring list in 2024, there is currently no ban against it.

-The 2015 results indicated that, on average, the test subjects experienced a 13.1% decrease in performance when exercising without snus, highlighting the significance of maintaining a regular nicotine level for individual performance.
-However, in research involving archery athletes, a different outcome was shown.
-Nicotine supplementation enhanced cognitive function in the archers and stimulated the sympathetic adrenergic system (part of the nervous system), resulting in significantly improved archery scores.
+The results indicated that the test subjects experienced a 13.1% decrease in performance when exercising without snus, highlighting the significance of maintaining a regular nicotine level for individual performance.
+However, a different outcome was shown in research involving archery athletes.
+Nicotine supplementation enhanced cognitive function in the archers and stimulated the sympathetic adrenergic system (part of the nervous system), significantly improving archery scores.

-Whether people use nicotine in sports or not, it is important to note that its use can potentially impact performance, either positively or negatively.
+Whether people use nicotine in sports or not, it is important to note that it can potentially impact performance, positively and/or negatively.

 What is Snus?
 Frequently Asked Questions